iurysza/iurysza.github.io/src/content/publishing-an-obfuscated-kotlin-library.md

 It's makes for a great AppSec initiative and often takes care of the bare minimum security you can have when publishing a source code out in they wild.
 By making the code hard to reverse engineer, you ensure that your library's intellectual property is guarded against security threats, unauthorized access, and discovery of application vulnerabilities.

 # Proguard
-ProGuard is the most popular optimizer for Java bytecode and it also provides obfuscation for they names of classes, fields and methods.
+ProGuard is the most popular optimizer for Java bytecode and it also provides obfuscation for the names of classes, fields and methods.

 ![proguard-pipeline](https://www.guardsquare.com/files/media/guardsquare2016/Website/ProGuard/ProGuard_build_process_b.png)